What is Alcohol Self-Detox, also called Alcohol Detox At Home?

 There can be serious psychological symptoms as well, including:

 - Generalized anxiety – feeling like a hammer is hanging over your head and bad things are going to happen

 - Feeling like the body is coming apart.

-- Paranoia goes with the hallucinations and can escalate into defensive actions.
+- Paranoia often accompanies the hallucinations and can escalate into defensive actions

-- Compromised heart functions including high blood pressure, suppressed breathing, and low oxygen level.
+- Compromised heart functions including high blood pressure, suppressed breathing, and low oxygen levels

 - Anxiety and agitation